VHMP4/Dissertation_Code/README.md

 ## Repository Structure

-- **CodeFiles/** — Python scripts for all simulations and analyses
+- Python scripts for all simulations and analyses
-- **NotebookDemos/** — Jupyter notebooks demonstrating how to run the code
-- **InputData/** — RGI 6.0 glacier ID lists for each climate zone
+- InputData: — RGI 6.0 glacier ID lists for each climate zone

 ## Glacier Complexes